Updated Jan. 20, 2023

 ...the Redoubtable RE Super (...and Super D...and Super DM :-))

 By the time Topcon introduced the RE Super, it was widely accepted that cadmium sulfide (CdS) cells were the way to go when it came to camera meters.
 Although they did require a power source (aka battery) for operation, they were far more compact, responsive, and had much greater low-light sensitivity that the selenium cells then-extant.
 CdS would remain top-of-the-line until the early-'70s and Fujica's introduction of the Silicon Photo Diode (SPD), and would survive well into the 1980s in lower-specced models from many SLR makers.
 There would be a variety of configurations selected by different manufacturers (some consisting of two or even three cells to improve exposure accuracy), but none were as ambitious as Topcon's.
-While most CdS cells were of a button-type and around 6mm (1/4") in diameter, Topcon, in collaboration with Toshiba, developed a single CdS cell that was the nearly the size (26mm x 34mm) of the 35mm film frame and then was sandwiched between the mirror and the mirror backing plate.
+While most CdS cells were of a button-type and around 6mm (1/4") in diameter, Topcon, in collaboration with Toshiba (with whom Topcon had become affiliated in March 1960), developed a single CdS cell that was the nearly the size (26mm x 34mm) of the 35mm film frame and then was sandwiched between the mirror and the mirror backing plate.
 Not content with just size, they went for sophistication as well.
 Now, Minolta's two-cell CLC (Contrast Light Compensating) meter (introduced in the SR-T 101 in 1966) is sometimes referred to as the earliest example of a rudimentary "matrix" meter, having two segments that were intended to balance exposures by emphasizing the fore ground versus the (brighter) sky in landscape orientation.
 However, the Topcon RE Super's metering cell was divided into five basic segments, with four being termed "combs" divided by a central "cross".
-Last time I checked five is more than two, and Topcon was four years ahead of Minolta, to boot :-).
+Last time I checked five is more than two, and Topcon was over three years ahead of Minolta, to boot :-).
 Topcon's method of compensating for brighter skies in landscape orientation was to make the two upper combs smaller in size than the lower combs which would automatically bias exposure towards the non-sky area.
 Not content with that, they also made the comb areas with a higher sensitivity to light by concentrating the etched lines in the mirror in a fine diamond pattern over each segment.
 They balanced this by using a far coarser diamond grid over the central cross segment of the meter for situations where light levels were higher.
-The internal resistance of the CdS circuits were thus varied and automatically balanced depending on light levels, with camera shifting more towards the central cross as they rose higher.
-Safe to say, in 1962 (and well into the 1970's, for that matter), there was nothing that came even close to the technical level of the RE Super's meter.
+The internal resistance of the CdS circuits was thus varied and automatically balanced depending on light levels, with camera shifting more towards the central cross as they rose higher.
+Safe to say, in 1963 (and well into the 1970's, for that matter), there was nothing that came even close to the technical level of the RE Super's meter.
 There would be a (literal) price to pay for such technical achievement, however, as we will see.

 While somewhat less technologically revolutionary than the metering cell, the method of coupling the meter to the lens and shutter of the RE Super was ingenious.
 Forgoing all of the previous external levers, arms, or whatever other appendages were used to connect lenses and shutter speed dials to add-on meters, Topcon came up with a clever internal system of gears, pulleys and miniature chains connecting the lens aperture lever, shutter speed/ISO dial, and the meter for a seamless transfer of exposure information between the meter, lens, and shutter.
 Completely out of sight (except in cutaways in Topcon's marketing materials :-)), this system contributed as much as the TTL meter to the ease and speed of operation of the RE Super.
 No futzing with twisting aperture rings back-and-forth or pushing levers into slots, etc. Just install the lens and go.
-The RE super was the easiest SLR to use in 1962 and wouldn't have any serious competition in this area until the SR-T 101 came along.
+The RE super was the easiest SLR to use in 1963 and wouldn't have any serious competition in this segment until the SR-T 101 came along.
 But, there were other features of the RE Super that the Minolta still couldn't match.